Success is this: the ability to play the hand you’re dealt like it’s the hand you wanted.

 “We are all alone, born alone, die alone, and — in spite of True Romance magazines — we shall all someday look back on our lives and see that, in spite of our company, we were alone the whole way.
 I do not say lonely — at least, not all the time — but essentially, and finally, alone.
 This is what makes your self-respect so important, and I don’t see how you can respect yourself if you must look in the hearts and minds of others for your happiness.” ― Hunter S. Thompson

-I should start by saying that being alone and feeling lonely are separated by one thing: your perception of the situation.
+Being alone and feeling lonely are separated by one thing: your perception of the situation.
 Which, of course, can be changed, but most of the times is a subconscious decision that appears to be out of your control.

 My own loneliness is a contradictory issue.
 I have to be alone, I need to be alone, and I love being alone.
 I can write, I can enjoy the silence for longer periods of time than almost anyone else I ever met.
 I can only find myself when I am all alone in a silent room.
 I go out with people, act silly and whatnot for a couple of hours, all the while longing to go back home and be all by myself.
 I’ve been at parties and wanted nothing more than to go home, where there’s no one waiting but the hope of finding myself again.